airships: north pole quest | The Game

 CEO Oceansky, Airships operator and pilot

-“Mankind has always explored and pushed the boundaries.
-It’s part of who we are.
-The “Airships North Pole Quest” board game tickles this deep instinct, unleash your passion: the race is on”.
+«Mankind has always explored and pushed its limits: it’s part of who we are.
+The “Airships North Pole Quest” board game tickles this deep instinct, unleash your passion: the race is on».

 John